-However, his adaptive intelligence allows him to adapt to city life, in an apartment, if his needs for physical expenditure are met.
+However, his adaptive intelligence allows him to adapt to city life in an apartment if his needs for physical expenditure are met.
 You can get him an indoor dog house to create his own space inside the house.

-The Golden Retriever dog needs daily outings and expenses to be perfectly balanced physically and mentally.
-Long walks with the possibility of wading, or even swimming, should be offered to him as regularly as possible.
+Need for exercise/sport: The Golden Retriever dog needs daily outings and expenses to be perfectly balanced physically and mentally.
+Long walks, with the possibility of wading or even swimming, should be offered to him as regularly as possible.
 This dog excels in many disciplines: hunting, agility, obedience, tracking, obedience, cani-racing, etc. So many activities that his masters can offer him in leisure.

 Travel / Ease of transport: The size of this dog may hinder his accessibility in certain transport, but his need to be with his master and his intelligence of adaptation allows him to be able to travel without too many constraints.